jeffninghan/coins/README.md

 coins
 =====

-Detects coins from a given image and outputs their summed value
+Detects coins from a given image and outputs their summed value.
+Requires various python modules such as numpy, OpenCV, PIL.

+Does not work yet!!!